codeznt/horrario/docs/telegram-auth.md

 ## Development with Mock Data

-In development, you can use the existing mock environment (`resources/js/telegram/mockEnv.ts`) which provides realistic Telegram data for testing without requiring actual Telegram WebApp context.
+In development, you can use the existing mock environment (`resources/js/telegram/mockEnv.ts`) which provides realistic Telegram data for testing.

-The mock generates valid hashes that will pass verification when using a test bot token.
+- Set `TELEGRAM_BOT_TOKEN` in `.env` to a DEV-ONLY token (e.g., `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ-0123456789`).
+- Set `VITE_TELEGRAM_BOT_TOKEN` in `.env` to the same value.
+This is used only by the local mock to generate a valid hash and must NOT be set in production builds.
+- The mock now generates a valid hash matching the server algorithm; no insecure middleware bypasses are used.